eric-s-s/dice-tables/README.md

 They are all immutable , hashable and rich-comparable so that multiple names can safely point to the same instance of a Die, they can be used in sets and dictionary keys and they can be sorted with any other kind of die.
-Comparisons are done by (size, weight, all_events, __repr__(as a last resort)).
+Comparisons are done by (size, weight, get_dict, __repr__(as a last resort)).

 So: